 The Implementation Act also goes on to make some general derogations which we’ve run through below:

-In addition to these general examples, The Implentation Act contains a number of more specific derogations from the GDPR, including:
+In addition to these general examples, The Implementation Act contains a number of more specific derogations from the GDPR, including:

-- Introducing additional requirements for organizations transferring personal data to countries or international organizations not deemed ‘adequate’ under EU law.
+- Additional requirements for organizations transferring personal data to countries or international organizations not deemed ‘adequate’ under EU law.